 Parameter Description Access ID (1-100) Type in a unique identifier number for this access.
 This value can be set from 1 to 100.

-A lower value denotes a higher priority.
+Auto Assign - Select this check box will instruct the Switch to automatically assign an Access ID for the rule being created.
+VLAN Name Enter the VLAN name.
+VLAN ID Enter the VLAN ID.
+Source MAC Address Enter the source MAC address.
+Destination MAC Address Enter the destination MAC address.
+802.1p Enter the 802.1p priority tag value.
+This value must be between 0 and 7.
+Ethernet Type (0-FFFF) Enter the Ethernet type value.
 Action Select Permit to specify that the packets that match the access profile are forwarded by the Switch, according to any additional rule added (see below).
 Select Deny to specify that the packets that match the access profile are not forwarded by the Switch and will be filtered.
-Ethernet Type (0-FFFF) Enter the appropriate Ethernet Type information.
 Time Range Name Tick the check box and enter the name of the Time Range settings that has been previously configured in the Time Range Settings window.
 This will set specific times when this access rule will be implemented on the Switch.
 Ports Ticking the All Ports check box will denote all ports on the Switch.